chtimi59/php-setup-pack/README.md

 This git repo, should actually be used as a git's submodule in your project.

-The following aborescence tree is expected:
+The following arborescence tree is expected:

 ```
 project_dir/
-   /libs   - external libs
+   libs\      - external libs
-   /setup  - this submodule
+   setup\     - this submodule

+   setup.conf - setup configuration file *(could be inspired from setup/setup.conf)*
+   setup.sql  - database script *(could be inspired from setup/setup.sql)*
+   users.sql  - database script *(could be inspired from setup/users.sql)*

    conf.php   - the generated file will layed here
                 and should be include in your project
 ```

 Hence, to add this submodule, write: